dometdemont/DO288-apps/nodejs-helloworld/README.md

 This chapter is a compilation of the detailed sections specifications.

 ### Clusters
-OpenShift clusters candidate for deployment:
+OpenShift clusters candidate for deployment through OpenShift RESTful API:
 - Name: nickname of this cluster
 - Endpoint: OpenShift API endpoint for this cluster.
   Typically retrieved from a session with: oc config current-context | cut -d/ -f2 | tr - .